 Manually screening resumes is still the most time-consuming part of recruiting, especially when 75% to 88% of the resumes received for a role are unqualified.
 Screening resumes and shortlisting candidates to interview is estimated to take 23 hours of a recruiter’s time for a single hire.

-The best AI for recruiting will be designed not only to automate a part of your workflow but to integrate seamlessly with your current recruiting stack so it doesn’t disrupt your workflow.
+The best AI-powered technology will be designed to not only automate a part of your workflow but to integrate seamlessly with your current recruiting stack so it doesn’t disrupt your workflow.

-Quality of hire used to be a bit of a recruiting KPI black box due to an inability to close the data loop (i.e., measure what happens to the candidates after they get hired).
+Quality of hire used to be a bit of a recruiting KPI black box due to an inability to close the data loop (i.e., measuring what happens to the candidates after they get hired).

 The promise of AI for improving quality of hire lies in its ability to use data to standardize the matching between candidates’ experience, knowledge, and skills and the requirements of the job.

 In general, AI requires a lot of data to learn how to accurately mimic human intelligence.

-AI for recruiting that uses machine learning needs a lot of data to learn how to screen resumes as accurately as a human recruiter, for example.
+For example, AI that uses machine learning needs a lot of data to learn how to screen resumes as accurately as a human recruiter.
 This can mean several hundreds to several thousands of resumes for a specific role.

 AI for recruiting promises to reduce unconscious bias by ignoring information such as a candidate’s age, gender, and race.
 However, AI is trained to find patterns in previous behavior.

 HR professionals are often bombarded with the latest and greatest trend that disappears just as quickly.

 The software learns which candidates moved on to become successful and unsuccessful employees based on their performance, tenure, and turnover rates.

 The software can also enrich candidates’ resumes by using public data sources about their prior employers as well as their public social media profiles.